luke-clifton/themk.net/content/posts/2021-06-28-haskell-filepath-encoding.md

 and provide them with the correct `TextEncoding` (probably the one you get when you query [`getFileSystemEncoding`](https://hackage.haskell.org/package/base-4.14.0.0/docs/GHC-IO-Encoding.html#v:getFileSystemEncoding)).
+If you know the encoding you want is the file system encoding (and not, say, the argv encoding) you can also use `System.Posix.ByteString.FilePath.withFilePath` which does it for you.

 You can also use `GHC.Foreign` to construct and deconstruct a `ByteString` if you are using a library that has made the misguided, but